Wild Arms: Mobile

+Spiritual successor

+Armed Fantasia, a crowdfunded indie spiritual successor to the series, was announced in 2022 by Kaneko, who had not developed a game in the 15 years since Wild Arms XF.
+Developed by Wild Bunch Productions, its music is planned to be composed by Elements Garden and long-time series composers such as Michiko Naruke.
+It was fully funded in a "double Kickstarter" along with the Shadow Hearts-inspired JRPG Penny Blood.
+Armed Fantasia is planned to include an open-world environment, but with a story-driven approach.
+The game includes the ability to chain attacks for both players and enemies.

+The game takes place in a world afflicted by desertification and governed by the Order of the Sacred Key, which fights creatures known as Anomalies using powerful ARM weapons.
+The three main characters of Armed Fantasia are wandering Anomaly fighters dubbed Pathfinders, akin to Drifters in Wild Arms.
+They include 17-year-old street-smart protagonist Ingram Goodweather, 19-year-old Order knight Alicia Fairhead, and Euclid Sturges, a highly-intelligent 18-year-old mage.

+Other media

 Manga

 First appearing in the Japanese Magazine Z in 2001, Wild Arms Hana Nusubito, or Wild ARMs: Flower Thieves, is a 187-page manga commissioned by Sony Computer Entertainment Japan published by Kodansha.
 The manga features artwork by Wakako Ōba and contains plot elements from the first two Wild Arms titles, though it is set in its own unique world.
 Flower Thieves takes place thousands of years after a war between humans and demons destroyed much of the life on the planet, turning the world into a scorched wasteland.
 Set in a dystopian future, the manga features a large group of humans on their last legs, living in the overcrowded city of Upper Hose where flowers and other flora are rare and valuable.
 When a plant-eating monster known as a "Flower Thief" attacks a mysterious girl named Jechika, a young boy, Maxi, must use a forbidden ARM weapon to save her, and is subsequently expelled from the city for using illegal technology.
 Traveling into the wilderness with Jechika and a florist named Gi, Maxi sets off on a quest to restore the balance of nature throughout the world and make the earth habitable again.

 Beginning with Wild Arms 2 in 1999, official adaptations of each Wild Arms game were produced by such manga companies as DNA Media, Enix, Bros.
 Comics, GanGan Wing, and 4Kings for release exclusively in Japan.
 Each work follows the plot of each game it is based on, with minor interpretations to the original script and characters.